Voter-Media/VotingApp_Client/README.md

 The major purpose of the project is to provide the community with an easier assist to people with voting that is transparent and accurate than the traditional voting system.

-The **Online Voting System** is designed to manage and streamline the process of coting in any election.
+The **Online Voting System** is designed to manage and streamline the process of voting in any election.
 It allows users to register as voters, log in to cast their votes to the representing candidates of their choice, and view real-time results.
 The system comprises several entities, each represented by tables in the database, which interact with each other to ensure a smooth voting experience.

 1. User Registration and Authentication
       - User Entity: